Mid-autumn Festival in Vietnam

 Being the day when Mother goes down the world of human.)

-Firstly, Caodaists beseech Mother Buddha and nine fairies to go down human world.
+Firstly, Caodaists beseech Mother Buddha and nine fairies to go down the human world.
 After that, they carry out the parade from Mother Buddha Temple to the big temple.
 This is the festival unique in Vietnam as well as in the world.
 Leading the parade is Tu linh team (Tu linh means four sacred animals including dragon horse, tortoise and phoenix.
 Tu linh symbols for peaceful and prosperous life).
 The four animals dance in liveliness.
 Next is the music team.
-Ending is flower car contenting Mother Buddha and nine fairies statues.
+The ending is flower car contenting Mother Buddha and nine fairies statues.

 Mid-autumn Festival in Vietnam contains a lot of deep meaning.
 It shows attention of adults to children, gratitude of children to parents and grandparents, gratitude of human to God and Buddha, gratitude of people to benefactors.
-People express wishes to have a peaceful and prosperous life of Vietnamese.
+People express wishes to have a peaceful and prosperous life of the Vietnamese.
 Mid-autumn Festival in Vietnam is an opportunity for tourists to come, admire the beauty and rich culture of the country.
 Let’s enjoy some moon cakes, drink some tea and see the nice view of the streets at Full Moon Festival.

 You might like: